AI-enabled diagnostics previously thought impossible

 Helping doctors prevent blindness

-Our Automated Retinal Disease Assessment, in use in clinics in India and Thailand, shows how an AI can help doctors quickly spot diabetic retinopathy, a leading cause of blindness.
-With widespread adoption, perhaps millions of patients with diabetes could keep their vision in part to Automated Retinal Disease Assessment assisting doctors.
-This research was published in JAMA and Ophthalmology.
+Automated Retinal Disease Assessment (ARDA) is being used to help clinicians detect diabetic retinopathy, a leading cause of blindness, in India and across the world.
+With widespread adoption, perhaps millions of patients with diabetes could keep their vision in part to ARDA assisting doctors.
+Our research was published in JAMA and Ophthalmology.
 Additional research, published in Lancet Digital Health, showed that we can predict whether patients will develop diabetic retinopathy in the future, which can help doctors customize both treatment and eye screening frequencies for their patients.
-Learn more
+The solution is currently being evaluated in clinical studies in the United States as well as in Thailand.
+Learn more.

 A promising step forward for predicting lung cancer